MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/snippets.md

    limitations under the License.  -->
 # Run snippets of JavaScript on any webpage

-If you're running the same code in the **Console** tool repeatedly, consider saving the code as a snippet instead.
+If you're entering the same code into the **Console** tool repeatedly, consider saving the code as a snippet instead, and then running the snippet.
 Snippets are scripts that you author in the **Sources** tool.
-Snippets have access to the JavaScript context of the webpage and you can run snippets on any webpage.
-Snippets can be used to alter a webpage, for example to change its content or appearance, or to extract data.
+Snippets have access to the JavaScript context of the webpage, and you can run snippets on any webpage.
+Snippets can be used to alter a webpage, such as to change its content or appearance, or to extract data.

-The following screenshot shows Microsoft Edge with a webpage on the left, and DevTools on the right.
-The **Sources** tool is open showing the source code of a snippet.
-The snippet code was run, making changes to the webpage.
+The following screenshot shows Microsoft Edge with a webpage on the left and DevTools on the right.
+The **Sources** tool is open, displaying the source code of the snippet that's selected in the **Snippets** tab.
+The snippet code was run, making changes to the webpage:

 ![The webpage, altered by the snippet](./snippets-images/snippets-overview.png)